floss1138/dbDotCad/README.md

 The first row in the file contains column headers that identify the data to ATTIN.
 The first two columns are always labelled HANDLE and BLOCKNAME as exported by ATTOUT (and required by the dxf standard).
-DDC requires the next attribute to be TITLE and to identify the document.
+DDC would like the next attribute to be TITLE and to identify the document; however if a TITLE tag cannot be found then the filename of the attout file will be the same name as the drawing but with a .txt extension and could be used as a fall back name.

 The remaining columns in the file are labelled with attribute tags as they appear in the drawing.
 Numbers are added to duplicate attribute tags to ensure that they are unique.